 Section 1.
 Nominations shall be the responsibility of an ad hoc committee, consisting of four members plus the Past-president who will chair the committee.
 The members of the committee, selected so as to represent the disciplines participating in the Society, shall be nominated by the President and appointed by the Executive Council.

 Section 3.
-To be eligible for nomination, a person must be a voting member whose dues have been paid for the two years immediately preceding his/her nomination.
+To be eligible for nomination, a person must be a voting member of the Society.

 Section 4.
 Persons may be nominated a second time for any elected office in which they have already served, provided that a year’s time has elapsed since they served in that office.

 Section 1.
 All voting for elected officers and Councilors or to amend the Constitution or By Laws, shall be by ballot to the membership from the Executive Officer.

 Section 2.
 At least four months before the Annual Meeting, each voting member shall be sent information about nominees, ballot, and instructions for returning ballots to the Executive Officer.